rtisma/hibernate-native-json/README.md

 hibernate-jackson
 =================

-Persist an Object to JSON into database table field (declared as a string column).
+Read/Write an object to JSON / JSON to object into a database table field (declared as a string column).

-Implementing a hibernate Jackson UserType by using the jackson object mappper to do a fast serialize/deserialize of a json string representation.
+Implementing a hibernate UserType by using the jackson object mappper to do a fast serialize/deserialize of a json string representation.

 Check the src/test folder to see a full example.

 More information  [how to implements a user type](http://blog.xebia.com/2009/11/09/understanding-and-writing-hibernate-user-types/)